BTernaryTau/bternarytau.github.io/miscellaneous/voting-theory/favorite-betrayal-under-star.md

 Now Candidate A receives 32 points, Candidate B receives 35 points, and Candidate C receives 36 points, so B and C are the finalists.
 B is favored over C on 7 ballots while C is favored over B on 3 ballots, so B wins the election.
 Notice that this voter cannot achieve this result by simply rating A and B the same; A will still have more points than B, preventing B from reaching the runoff.

 Importantly, this example lacks a Condorcet cycle.
 Instead, B is the Condorcet winner, and will always win in the runoff.
-The only reason B originally loses is because they have too low a score to make the runoff.
-After looking more closely at how favorite betrayal was induced in this scenario, there seem to be four requirements:

-1. C must beat A pairwise
-2. B must beat C pairwise
-3. A must beat B (and anyone else besides C) scorewise
-4. C must beat B (and anyone else besides A) scorewise

-where A is the favorite, B is less preferred than A, and C is less preferred than both A and B. Notably, the first three requirements *almost* force a Condorcet cycle.
-The only reason they don't is because A can beat B scorewise but lose to B pairwise, as in the example given above.

-These requirements seem to match the requirements Wikipedia specified.
-However, Wikipedia does not indicate how common such situations are likely to be.
-While determining that is beyond the scope of this page, it is worth noting that it seems likely to be uncommon.
-First of all, B must beat C pairwise while C beats B scorewise.
-Second, either B must beat A pairwise while A beats B scorewise, or A, B, and C must form a Condorcet cycle.
-Two reversals between pairwise and scorewise outcomes is probably a rare situation, as is one such reversal and a Condorcet cycle.
+Thus, this disproves the claim that favorite betrayal is only incentivized under STAR voting when a Condorcet cycle exists.